tboudreaux/PubPolishPy/README.md

 formatter.migrate()
 ```

-Within formatter (or any child classes) pre_migrate methods will be called before flatten while post_migrate methods will be called after flatten.
-For child classes other operations may happe
+Within formatter (or any child classes) pre_migrate methods will be called before the migration_logic method which all child classes must impliment while post_migrate methods will be called after migration_logic.
+ApJ and ArXiv targets impliment migration logic; however, the generic formatter simply passes when migration logic is called allowing any migration logic at all to be written using a plugin.
+Note that since there is nothing happening between pre and post migration for the generic formatter their names become somewhat confusing.
+The Key point is that pre always runs first then migration_logic() then post.